-The Communication Services sector reported the highest (year-over-year) revenue growth rate of all eleven sectors at 8.2%.
+The Communication Services sector (along with the Information Technology sector) reported the highest (year-over-year) revenue growth rate of all eleven sectors at 8.2%.
 At the industry level, two of the five industries in this sector reported year-over-year growth in revenues.
 However, the Interactive Media & Services (17%) industry is the only industry that reported double-digit growth.
 On the other hand, the other three industries in the sector reported year-over-year declines in revenue of less than 1%.